: Currently reading: Biblical Authority after Babel by Kevin J. Vanhoozer 📚

 : Me and Lewis (just chillin')

-: Finally checking out First Light Books in Hyde Park - it’s a neat place! (photo pulled from …
+: Finally checking out First Light Books in Hyde Park - it’s a neat place! (photo pulled from their …

 : Sudden Showers, Newbury Marshes (c.
 1865-1875) by Martin Johnson Heade: